7 Ways to Refresh Your Marketing for the New Year

 This tutorial will show you how to design a cover and upload it to Instagram.

-Test the links on your website and social media channels.
+Test the links on your website and social media channels

-Nothing is more frustrating than clicking on a dead link.
+Few things are more frustrating than clicking on a dead link.
 Not only does it leave potential customers at a dead end, it could also discourage them from wanting to work with you.

 Head to www.deadlinkchecker.com to verify that all the links on your website are in working order.
 It’s free!